 What Not to Wear: Your Sweaty Gym Clothes

-Whatever you do, never wear your sweaty gym clothes in the sauna.
+Whatever you do, never wear your sweaty gym clothes in a public sauna.
 If you step into the sauna wearing your sweat-soaked clothing, without showering – then you can bet someone is going to call you out for it.

 And rightfully so!

 Take off your shoes and socks as well.
 Shoes collect germs from the gym floor and the street, and bringing them into the sauna is a big no-no. Remember to adhere to the principles of sauna etiquette we discussed earlier.

 The Final Thought – What to Wear if You Have a Sauna At Home

 For those of us lucky enough to have a built-in sauna or steam room at home, you’ll be able to take advantage of the therapeutic properties of the sauna every day.